petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 1. Pick any idle routee (not currently processing a message) with an empty mailbox
 1. Pick any routee with an empty mailbox
 1. Pick the routee with the fewest pending messages in mailbox
-1. Pick any remote routee, remote actors are consider lowest priority, since their mailbox size is unknown
+1. Pick any remote routee, remote actors are considered lowest priority, since their mailbox size is unknown

 There is no Group router version of the `SmallestMailbox` because the information needed to execute the strategy is only practically available to a parent and not via an `ActorPath`.